-Assist the Board in fulfilling its responsibilities by reviewing the integrity and quality of the group's financial statements and disclosures including internal audit and external auditing, accounting and financial reporting processes.
+Assist the Board in fulfilling its responsibilities by reviewing the integrity and quality of the group's financial statements and disclosures including internal audit and external audit, accounting and financial reporting processes.
 Meets at least four times a year.

-Board Nomination W Negus (Chair)
+Governance Committee W Negus (Chair)

-Assist the Board in fulfilling its responsibilities by overseeing all aspects of Board nomination, performance evaluation and succession planning.
+Assist the Board in fulfilling its responsibilities by overseeing all aspects of Board nomination, governance and performance evaluation.
 Meets at least twice a year.